 Jillian | Adventure Dragon

-Located in central Florida, the weather is nice and warm, with highs in the 70s and lows in the 50s.
+Located in central Florida, Orlando is an excellent pick for its lovely February weather, with highs in the 70s and lows in the 50s.

 Even in February, it’s easy to day-trip to the beach from Orlando to enjoy the sun and the sand.